caiquecaleiro/personal-page/README.md

 ### Personal Page
 http://www.caiquecaleiro.com/

-A simple website about me, using only JavaScript (VanillaJS).
+A simple website about me, using JavaScript (VanillaJS) and Flexbox.